Jawbone/anscombe-quartet-ios/README.md

 	<img src="https://raw.githubusercontent.com/Jawbone/anscombe-quartet-ios/master/Screenshots/main.png">
 </p>

-Demo project showcasing the use of <a href="https://github.com/Jawbone/JBChartView" targer="_blank">JBChartView</a> in the classic instruction data visualization example known as <a href="http://en.wikipedia.org/wiki/Anscombe's_quartet">Anscombe's Quartet</a>.
+Demo project showcasing the use of <a href="https://github.com/Jawbone/JBChartView" targer="_blank">JBChartView</a> in the classic data visualization example known as <a href="http://en.wikipedia.org/wiki/Anscombe's_quartet">Anscombe's Quartet</a>.

 ## Features

-- Drop-in UIView subclass supported across all devices.
-- Line and bar graph support.
-- Simple to use protocols modeled after a UITableView.
-- Highly customizable.
-- Expand & collapse animation support.
+- Quad-chart support in both landscape and portrait mode.
+- Detail view for exposing underlying data of each chart.

 Refer to the <a href="https://github.com/Jawbone/anscombe-quartet-ios/blob/master/CHANGELOG.md"">changelog</a> for an overview of the project's complete history.